Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 7. Skaros Rock

 Skaros Rock is easy to find as it’s shaped like a giant mushroom and is located in the village of Imerovigli.
-You can add Skaros rock to your hike from Fira to Oia, but it will add about an hour to your hike.
+You can add Skaros Rock to your hike from Fira to Oia, but it will add about an hour.

 I arrived about an hour before sunset.
 The lighting was gorgeous and it was incredibly calm and quiet.
 I would not recommend making the trek once it starts to get dark.